nengelmann/MeetingCam/README.md

 #### Teams 🚧

 There are several Problems running MeetingCam on Linux with Teams. \
 Teams, at least on Linux is just running on Chromium, Edge and it's Progressive Web App (PWA).
-Therefore we need to run the 'sudo modprobe v4l2loopback' command with 'exclusive_caps=1' argument, which makes troubles down the road.
+Therefore we need to run the `sudo modprobe v4l2loopback` command with `exclusive_caps=1` argument, which makes troubles down the road.
 For some cameras this might work but is likely to fail.
-Even with the 'exclusive_caps=1' argument it is not reliably working. \
+Even with the `exclusive_caps=1` argument it is not reliably working. \
 A **workaround** is described [here](https://medium.com/@dan_ringwald/make-microsoft-teams-work-on-linux-with-firefox-browser-867fa0485ac).
-On Firefox Version 117.0.1 (snap install) it was working with the overwrite 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/79.0.3945.74 Safari/537.36 Edg/79.0.309.43'.
+On Firefox Version 117.0.1 (snap install) it was working with the overwrite `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/79.0.3945.74 Safari/537.36 Edg/79.0.309.43`.
 This overwrite might cause unwanted behaviour (including Google Meets calls are failing).
 So it is advisable to not add the overwrite in your main firefox profile.
-However you can run 'firefox -p' and create a new dedicated profile and apply the above changes.
-Then you can open it with 'firefox -p' or 'firefox -P PROFILE_NAME' and run it isolated.
+However you can run `firefox -p` and create a new dedicated profile and apply the above changes.
+Then you can open it with `firefox -p` or `firefox -P PROFILE_NAME` and run it isolated.

 ### Camera setup info